ScienceOne-AI/ScienceOne-AI.github.io/_posts/2025-03-05-coming-soon.md

 ---
 layout: post
-cover: 'assets/images/cover.jpg'
+cover: 'assets/images/cover.png'
 navigation: True
 title: Coming Soon
-date: 2025-03-15 20:32:00
+date: 2025-03-05 12:00:00
-tags: Blog
+tags: announcements
-subclass: 'post tag-test tag-content'
+subclass: 'post tag-announcements'
-logo: 'assets/images/logo.png'
-author: Jiahao Zhao
+author: Wenge
-categories: Blog
+categories: Wenge
 ---

-Coming Soon.
-Content test
+This is a coming soon announcement.
+More content will be added in the future.

+Stay tuned for updates!